davidberriman/phpCSVImportDemo/README.md

 2. Whether the data is correctly formatted for use with a database
 3. Potential data encoding issues or line termination problems
-4. Manual interference with the file which may invalidate some entries Either address these concerns in the code or indicate in your response how you would tackle these issues if you had more 0me to develop your script.
+4. Manual interference with the file which may invalidate some entries Either address these concerns in the code or indicate in your response how you would tackle these issues if you had more time to develop your script.